In brief:

 Therefore, most businesses make OFAC checks a requirement of their regulatory compliance programs in order to limit these risks.

-It’s possible to run an OFAC check online through OFAC’s Sanctions List Search tool.
+Currently, it’s possible to run an OFAC check online through OFAC’s Sanctions List Search tool.
 This section will provide instructions on how to check an OFAC list using it.

 1. Access OFAC’s Sanctions List Search tool